ndau/commands/README.md

 We can control what happens on tagged builds.
 We used to support tagging with suffixes: `-catchup`, `-push` and `-deploy` and they'd all require previous steps to pass before executing.
 Now we have more control on exactly which jobs run on tagged builds: use the `-jobs` suffix, followed by a `_`-separated list of the job names you want to run.

 Examples:
-* `git tag something-jobs_push` will push the build to ECR, but will not run `cathup` or `integration` jobs first.
+* `git tag something-jobs_push` will push the build to ECR, but will not run `catchup` or `integration` jobs first.
 This is a way to push something to ECR from your branch after you've already proven to yourself that the tests pass, maybe from a previous tagged build.
 * `git tag something-jobs_catchup_deploy` will run the `catchup` job, then `push` (because `deploy` requires `push`) and finally it will `deploy` it to devnet.
 * `git tag something-jobs_deploy_catchup` will do the same thing.
 The order of the `-jobs` tags doesn't matter.